- Normal precautions

 - When travelling by air, bus or train, stay vigilant against petty theft, particularly in busy rail and bus stations and in crowded airports;

-- Avoid isolated areas after dark, including beaches in the Sihanoukville area, where there have been an increasing number of violent
+- Avoid isolated areas after dark, including beaches in the Sihanoukville area, where there have been an increasing number of violent incidents;

 - Travelling by car will reduce the risk as will limiting night time travel around Phnom Penh, Sihanoukville and Siem Reap to well-lit public areas;